Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Causal Questions of Interest

-As it will be clear in the next sections, our causal inference procedures leverage the availability of an instrumental variable $Z$ with large support.
-In our context, the instrument $Z$ is the trial judge's leniency rate.
-This variable equals the leave-one-out rate of punishment for each trial judge, where the defendant's own decision is excluded from this average.
-We ensure that the minimum and maximum values of the $Z$ are the same across both treatment arms to enforce better overlap properties.

-Our final sample has 43,468 case-defendant pairs, and some summary statistics are presented in Table \ref{TabDescriptive}.
-It shows the outcome's mean, 1\textsuperscript{st} decile, 1\textsuperscript{st} quartile and median for all defendants, for the defendants who were punished (treated group), and for the defendants who were not punished (control group).
-It also shows the sample size of each one of these three groups.
-The comparison between the treated and control groups suggests that being punished slightly harms defendants.
-However, this naive comparison ignores endogenous selection-into-treatment, right-censoring, and heterogeneous treatment effects.
-As so, one should be careful with such a comparison, as these descriptive statistics may not have a causal interpretation.

-\subsection{Causal Questions of Interest}
+\section{Causal Questions of Interest}

+In this section, we define our causal questions of interest in terms of treatment effect parameters.
+To make them concrete and intuitive, we use our empirical application as a running example.
+In this applied exercise, we study the effect of alternative sentences in the form of fines and community service on time-to-recidivism in the state of São Paulo, Brazil.

-For each defendant $i$, let $Y_i^*(1)$ be the potential time-to-recidivism if defendant $i$ were punished with a fine or community service, and let $Y_i^*(0)$ be the potential time-to-recidivism if defendant $i$ were not punished with a fine or community service.
-Defendant $i$'s treatment effect is therefore $\theta_i = Y_i^*(1) - Y^*_i(0)$.
-Ideally, we would like to learn $\theta_i$ for all defendants, though that is very challenging (if not impossible) when we allow for (a) heterogeneous treatment effects across defendants and (b) whether a defendant is punished or not being related to $\theta_i$ (``Essential Heterogeneity'' as in \citealp{Heckman2006}).
+For each observation $i$, let $Y_i^*(1)$ be the potential outcome if treated and let $Y_i^*(0)$ be the potential outcome if untreated.
+In our empirical example, these unobservable variables capture, respectively, the potential time-to-recidivism if defendant $i$ were punished with a fine or community service either due to a conviction or a non-prosecution agreement, and the potential time-to-recidivism if defendant $i$ were not punished with a fine or community service either due to acquitall or dismissal.\footnote{Alternatively, a researcher might be interested in analyzing the effect of alternative sentences on total crime counts or severity-weighted offenses.
+We focus on time-to-recidivism because this variable facilitates the understanding of the censoring issues that are the focus of our proposed identification method.
+Importantly, total crime counts or severity-weighted offenses must be measured within a sample period (e.g., total crime counts within 2 or 3 years) and, consequently, also suffer from censoring.
+Adapting our censoring-focused methods to encompass these more complex outcome variables is an interesting future line of research.
+Additionally, a researcher might be interested in ``true criminal behavior (even if not observed by the police)'' as an outcome variable instead of ``criminal behavior observed by the court system''.
+We discuss this case in Appendix \ref{AppLeeBounds}.} Defendant $i$'s treatment effect is therefore $\theta_i = Y_i^*(1) - Y^*_i(0)$.
+Ideally, we would like to learn $\theta_i$ for all defendants.
+However, that is very challenging (if not impossible) when we allow for (a) heterogeneous treatment effects across defendants and (b) whether a defendant is punished or not being related to $\theta_i$ (``essential heterogeneity'' as defined by \citet{Heckman2006}).